 I have heard wonderful things about Shiraz and Persepolis and the Iranian people in general and here are a few top10 suggestions: http://adventures.worldnomads.com/destination/101/travelguide/5.aspx

-make sure you write a travel blog when you go as this is one of my top destinations that I have yet to go to ... about 9 years ago
+make sure you write a travel blog when you go as this is one of my top destinations that I have yet to go to ... over 9 years ago

 The classic places are: Esfehan, Shiraz, Tehran and Persepolis.

 • Many Tehrani’s walk from the north part of city seeking respite from the oppressive city heat and pollution.
 Take the path up the mountain on the Darakeh Path which runs along stone paths, outskirts into the mountain along running water which is snow melt from the Alborz mountains.
 It also keeps the area cool.

 • Another spot outside of Tehran to walk to is Darband where tea stops and juice bars line the route.
 Sarband is beyond Darband and where many restaurants are a popular destination at night for Tehrani’s, all tucked into the mountain’s nooks and crannies with the snow melt running through the town.
 There’s a hotel here too.

 • The village of Kanovan (near Azerbaijan) is unique because the entire village is in cave dwellings.
 Some of the caves are hotels!

 • Masoleh is n the North of Iran.
 Mountainous village nestled/crammed on the mountain.
 About 300km from Tehran.

 • Abyaneh Kashan.
 About 3 hours south of Tehran.
 Tucked in the foothills, old native red mud buildings.
 The city of Kashan was major trading town about 800 years ago and the merchants’ mansions are stunning.
 There would be lots of buses from Tehran to here…approx 3 hours.
 From Kashan you can head to Esfehan about 400 km further on, reached by bus or train.